U.S. Women's Open

 Kevin C. Cox

-LPGA Tour players have logos on their apparel and bag from a variety of companies.
+LPGA Tour players have logos on their apparel and bags from a variety of companies.
 From finance to technology, you’ll see a range of big companies supporting female golfers with their corporate signatures prominently featured on shirts and hats.
 But at the U.S. Women’s Open at Pine Needles, Lydia Ko has a new logo on her visor: A local coffee shop, High Octane Coffee.

 American Express partnered with six athletes playing this week in North Carolina and are using the logo space they’ve purchased to give local small businesses some publicity.
 Along with Ko, Celine Boutier, Gaby Lopez, Stacy Lewis, Lexi Thompson and Rose Zhang all have logos of local businesses on either their apparel or bags for the week.